jokey-smurf/PipsUUF/README.md

 width of the last pip to make it more noticeable.

 In the spirit of keeping this addon simple and lightweight, there is no UI for customization.
-However, one can edit the values at the top the PipsUUF.lua file, as illustrated below.
+However, one can edit the values at the top of the PipsUUF.lua file, as illustrated below.

 ```